CEG-ICRISAT/NGS-QCbox/README.md

 ## ASSUMPTIONS
 - The samples to be analyzed are in a folder  - this is "data path" option in the menu
 - The quality range is assumed to be in phred+33 format.
+- The input FASTQ format file names are in a specific format - for example, sample1_R1.fastq.gz and sample1_R2.fastq.gz.
+(It is this "sample1"  prefix that goes into the samplesheet.txt file)
 ## DATASETS USED FOR TESTING ##
 The simulated paired end read datasets used for testing this software are the following public web-links